johnbrc/MPD-Distribution/README.md

 ## Files and Folders ##

 If you have downloaded this folder and its files, the following information about files and folders incorporated in this distribution may be useful.

 #### / Handbook ####

--	Providing guidance on facilitating study, discussion, or discipleship groups and incorporating background information about the philosophy and research underlying *MPD Resources*.
+-	Guidance on facilitating study, discussion, or discipleship groups;
+-	Information about philosophy and research underlying *MPD Resources*;

+		Note: presently includes only an extract

 #### / Modules ####

--	See *Syllabus* for overview of all sixteen *MPD* modules.
-Modular resources are provided in various formats.
+-	Modular resources are provided in various formats.
+-	See *Syllabus* for overview of modules.

 #### / Readers' Notes ####